bddwithTim/BDD-behave_petstore-swagger_API-testing_automation/README.md

 This repository is for learning and practice purposes on authoring Gherkin scenarios in a BDD behave project.
 The sample scenarios covers API related tests from the sample server [Petstore server](https://petstore.swagger.io).

-For more coverage, feel free to add other API tests using the sample server.
+For more coverage, feel free to create pull requests to modify and/or add other API tests using the sample server.

 ## Prerequisites
 For both test authoring and execution: